beartype/numerary/README.md

 The ``SupportsNumeratorDenominator*`` primitives provide the basis for analogous [``numerary.types.RationalLike*`` primitives](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.RationalLikeMethods), which *should* provide sufficient (if idiosyncratic) coverage for dealing with (seemingly mis-appropriately named) rationals.

-#### Pass-through caching with composition implementation is pretty sketchy
+#### Pass-through caching with composition is pretty sketchy

-This is really getting into where the sausage is made.
+This is really getting into where the sausage is made, but full transparency is important, because ``CachingProtocolMeta`` does change how protocols are validated at runtime.
-However, in the spirit of full transparency, this must be disclosed.

 Let’s say we register an errant implementation as non-compliant using the [``CachingProtocolMeta.excludes``method](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.CachingProtocolMeta.excludes).